munificent/craftinginterpreters/book/classes.md

 declare a class as a local variable, but Lox permits it, so we need to handle it correctly.

-Now we interpret the class declaration:
+Now we interpret the class declaration.

 ^code interpreter-visit-class